Blue Cash Preferred® Card From American Express

 Methodology

-MoneyGeek evaluates credit cards like the Blue Cash Preferred and Wells Fargo Active Cash based on their performance in various use cases.
+MoneyGeek reviews credit cards like the Blue Cash Preferred and Wells Fargo Active Cash based on their performance in various use cases.
 This approach ensures that the score reflects the card's performance in the scenario where it provides the most value.

 For cash back cards, the primary factors we consider are the effective reward rate and the return on investment for offers.
 These elements — along with annual fees, introductory purchase rates and issuer satisfaction — contribute to a card's overall score.
-For a detailed understanding of our process, you can review our ranking methodology.

 FAQ: Blue Cash Preferred vs. Wells Fargo Active Cash Card